About Smoke Management

 Each day of the Smoke Management Season, the day’s meteorological information is gathered.
 This includes a temperature flight, conducted around 7:00am, which is sent to the Department of Forestry’s meteorologist.
 They return a detailed weather forecast for the day, including what the predicted smoke dispersal conditions will be.

-A pilot balloon is also released several times each day from the Central Oregon Ag Research Station and its path is tracked using an instrument known as a theodolyte.
+A pilot balloon is also released several times each day from the Central Oregon Ag Research and Extension Center and its path is tracked using an instrument known as a theodolyte.
 This instrument gives precise information that can be used to discover what upper-level wind speeds and directions are present.
 This information can be used to confirm the ODA forecast.

 The burning advisory for the day is then formulated, using an established set of guidelines (Limiting Criteria) to determine if the conditions are favorable.
 This decision is based on how safely burning can be accomplished and how well the smoke will disperse.
 If necessary, test fires can be conducted to observe the current conditions and how well they match the forecast.